 Looking for a tomato side dish?
 How about one with bacon?
-This easy recipe for stuffed tomatoes comes together very quickly, is company worthy, can be made the night before and could even be baked in a toaster oven -I don’t have one, but I plan to remedy that.
-I’d like to be able to put it on the back porch and avoid heating the house entirely during these summer months.
-In a toaster oven, consider placing a foil tent over the tomatoes the first half of baking to prevent over browning.
+This easy recipe for stuffed tomatoes comes together very quickly, is company-worthy, can be made the night before, and could even be baked in a toaster oven -I don’t have one, but I plan to remedy that.
+I want to put it on the back porch and avoid heating the house entirely during these summer months.
+Consider placing a foil tent over the tomatoes the first half of baking to prevent over-browning in a toaster oven.
 As an aside, this totally makes a kicking side for an otherwise boring meal like tuna salad sandwiches.

 To make printing a little easier, I’m keeping all the text together this time.
 Let me know if that’s helpful.
-The print friendly button makes removing extraneous text and pictures quick and easy, but we’re all about easier here.
+The print-friendly button makes removing extraneous text and pictures quickly and easily, but we’re all about easier here.
 (Why do I talk about myself in plural?)

 Stuffed Tomato Recipe Ingredients:

 - 4 slicing tomatoes (Big Boy etc., not Roma or cherry)

 - 4 slices of bacon cooked and chopped

 - 4 TBSP grated parmesan cheese (no reason to use the expensive kind in this recipe)

 - fresh ground pepper – to taste, just a few turns

 - 2 TBSP approximately olive oil – to brush the top